-Ziggurat is mostly written by me, but has some public domain code in it.
-In addition, a great body of work has
+Ziggurat is written by me, but has a little public domain code in it.
+In addition, a great body of work has preceeded

-preceeded Ziggurat, and I've used many of these ideas.
-Here I wish to give credit to those whose worked I have used,
+Ziggurat, and I've used many of these ideas.
+Here I wish to give credit to those whose worked I have used, and to those

 Ziggurat uses the ideas from Fruit in the creation of piece-square tables; that is, their automatic construction based

 on a smaller set of tunable variables.
 The comparison of the piece square tables in Fruit and Rybka at https://webspace.utexas.edu/zzw57/rtc/eval/pst.html

 has been very enlightening.
 I took many ideas from this; thanks to Fabien Letouzey for the Fruit program; I do